CowGivesMilk/password_manager/README.md

 # Password Manager
-An fully offline password manager which will use an file as password database which is unlocked by an master key.
+A fully offline password manager which will use a file as password database which is unlocked by a master key.

-> This is an attempt to make a cross platform password manager in C++.
-I don't know when this will get completed or reach an usable state because this is just a **hobby project under no deadline.**
+> This is an attempt to make a cross-platform password manager in C++.
+I don't know when this will get completed or reach a usable state because this is just a **hobby project under no deadline.**

 ## 🚧 Status
-**Currently in development.
-It is not in an usable state.**
+**Currently, in development.
+It is not in a usable state.**

 I am just writing APIs for the core functionality to make an GUI wrapper around it.